-- Carte Blanche (Unlimited Entrances) TThis plan offers the student unlimited entrances into Clet Dining Commons per week.
+- Carte Blanche (Unlimited Entrances) This plan offers the student unlimited entrances into Clet Dining Commons per week.
 The student also receives a \$100 Gallagher Gold declining balance account, usable in Clet Dining Commons, Gallagher Center Snack Bar, or Tim Hortons, and eight guest passes per semester. - Silver Plan (up to 12 entrances per week) This plan offers the student a maximum of 12 entrances into Clet Dining Commons per week.
 The student also receives a \$175 Gallagher Gold declining balance account, usable in Clet Dining Commons, Gallagher Center Snack Bar, or Tim Hortons, and six guest passes per semester. - Bronze Plan (up to 10 entrances per week) This plan offers the student a maximum of 10 entrances into Clet Dining Commons per week.
-The student also receives a \$225 Gallagher Gold declining balance account, usable in Clet Dining Commons, Gallagher Center Snack Bar, or Tim Hortons, and four guest passes per semester.
+The student also receives a \$225 Gallagher Gold declining balance account, usable in Clet Dining Commons, Gallagher Center Snack Bar, or Tim Hortons, and four guest passes per semester. - Plus Plans Choose any of the three meal plans and purchase an additional \$100 Gallagher Gold declining balance.
+This may be done at the time of choosing a meal plan.
+This option must be paid at the time of choice.
+All students will be allowed to choose their meal plan on-line and participate in the Plus Plans through the Niagara University website.

-Participation in the meal plans also entitles the student to box lunch or dinners for missed meals, due to class or work conflict, infirmary.
+Participation in the meal plans also entitles the student to box lunch or dinners for missed meals, due to class or work conflict, infirmary meals, and special dietary arrangements.